-This 3.5 year scholarship builds on knowledge of drought effects in soybean, where pod number per plant is the main yield determinant.
-Critical phenological stage(s) for soybean sensitivity to drought will be determined (review of existing literature followed by targeted experiments).
+This research programme builds on knowledge of drought effects in soybean, where pod number per plant is the main yield determinant.
+Critical phenological stage(s) for soybean sensitivity to drought will be determined.
 Drought treatments of varying severity will be imposed in controlled environments (at Lancaster) at defined crop developmental stages, to measure hydraulic and chemical determinants of pod growth.
-The significance of crop water and carbon status in affecting phytohormones and mediating pod abortion will be tested, and pods will be sampled for a comprehensive suite of analyses (antioxidant systems, metabolites and phytohormones including gibberellins).
-In field experiments conducted in Brazil, gibberellin biosynthesis inhibitors (previously demonstrated to increase pod and seed number) will be compared with selected formulations from PI’s chemical research programme.
+The significance of crop water and carbon status in affecting phytohormones and mediating pod abortion will be tested, and pods will be sampled for a comprehensive suite of analyses (antioxidant systems, metabolites and phytohormones).
+In field experiments conducted in Brazil, compounds of interest (identified from our controlled environment drought stress experiments) will be evaluated for efficacy and compared with commercially available anti-stress compounds.

 Further information: http://www.lancaster.ac.uk/sci-tech/downloads/phd_230.pdf

 Academic requirements: First-class or 2.1 (Hons) degree or Masters degree (or equivalent) in an appropriate subject.

 Deadline for applications: 14 December 2016

 Interview date: TBC

 Application process: Please upload a completed application form (download from http://www.lancaster.ac.uk/media/lancaster-university/content-assets/documents/lec/pg/LEC_Funded_PhD_Application-Form.docx